-You have Mirror Monologue, where the character is talking to his reflection.
+You have Mirror Monologue, where the character is talking to their reflection.

 And then you have this trope, which is when the reflection is the one doing the talking (or, occasionally, moving).

 Usually used, much like the Mirror Monologue, to make visual an internal dialogue, either between different aspects of a character (such as a man and his conscience) or between different personalities sharing the same body; But can sometimes in actuality be a Mirror Self.

 Somewhat of an inversion of Mirror Routine; there, it's a different person acting like a reflection; here, it's a reflection acting like a different person.